 It may not be.
 And that’s okay.

 Still not sure what to do about your partner’s lack of trust in you?
 You don’t have to navigate this issue alone.
 You can talk it over with someone who deals with relationship problems like this every day.
 They’ll be able to guide you better than any article ever could.
-So why not chat online to a relationship expert from Relationship Hero who can help you figure things out.
+So why not chat online to one of the experienced experts from Relationship Hero who can help you figure things out before your relationship is beyond saving.
 Simply click here to chat.

 You may also like: